GSA/digitalgov.gov/content/communities/customer-experience-community.md

 ## **About the Community**

-The CX-COP is a platform for government CXÂ practitioners to ask questions,Â share best practices, and collaborate to improve the government customer experience.
+The CX-COP is a platform for government CX practitioners to ask questions, share best practices, and collaborate to improve the government customer experience.
 The group is sponsored by GSAâ€™s [Office of Citizen Services and Innovative Technologies](https://www.digitalgov.gov/about/).